digideskio/GamemelaAds/README.md

 -----------------------

 1. Download the package from [GAMEMELA Ads download site][1]
-2. Export to your Unity project.
+2. Import to your Unity project.

 Usage
 -----------------------